Millennial AI

 Full audit trail maintained for every automated and manual decision

-The compliance team was restructured from 14 analysts doing mostly document processing to 9 analysts focused on actual risk assessment and complex cases.
-Five analysts were redeployed to a new transaction monitoring function the company had been unable to staff.
-The compliance lead noted that analyst retention improved once the repetitive document-checking work, which had driven the highest turnover, was handled by the system.
-The sales team reported that the faster onboarding cycle was winning them deals in enterprise conversations, and the company closed two accounts in the following quarter that specifically cited onboarding speed during their vendor evaluation.
+The compliance team went from 14 analysts doing mostly document processing to 9 focused on actual risk assessment and complex cases.
+Five were moved to a new transaction monitoring function the company hadn't been able to staff.
+The compliance lead said analyst retention improved once the repetitive document-checking work — the biggest turnover driver — was handled by the system.
+The sales team reported that faster onboarding was winning them enterprise deals, and the company closed two accounts the next quarter that cited onboarding speed in their vendor evaluation.

 Head of Compliance, B2B Payments Platform